Appdynamics/AppD-Cloud-Platform/BUILD_STEPS_FOR_CREATING_IMMUTABLE_VM_IMAGES.md

 The AppDynamics Cloud Platform project enables an IT Administrator, Software Developer, or DevOps engineer to automate the building of immutable VM images using open source tools from [HashiCorp](https://www.hashicorp.com/).
 Currently, the VMs consist of these types:

--	__APM-Platform VM__: An APM Platform stand-alone VM designed for Application Performance Monitoring.
+-	__AppD-Cloud-Platform VM__: An APM Platform stand-alone VM designed for Application Performance Monitoring.
 It consists of the AppDynamics Enterprise Console, Controller, and Events Service.
 -	__CWOM-Platform VM__: A Cisco Workload Optimization Manager (CWOM) stand-alone VM designed for Intelligent Workload Management.
 It consists of the CWOM Platform server.
 -	__LPAD VM__: An AWS EC2 'Launchpad' VM with pre-configured tooling for Kubernetes and Serverless CLI Operations.